Ceterai/Ceterai.github.io/MyEnternia/Wiki/TitaniumDye/README.md

 - Alta: I think this is what MKI intruders use to make our tech look like Miniknog's.

+Radiomessages on pickup:

+- You discovered dye.
+With these you can colour your attire to your liking.
+You can apply one to any piece of armour or clothing with a right-click.

 ## Sources

 Can be bought from merchants: